ptdriscoll/aws-s3/README.md

 		}
         ```

-11. In the Cloud9 console, run `hugo` to generate html, then copy public file to just created bucket, in correct region:
+12. In the Cloud9 console, run `hugo` to generate html, then copy public file to just created bucket (using bucket name, not the ARN), in correct region:

 ```
 aws s3 sync public/ s3://<bucket-name> --region <for example, us-east-2> --delete
 ```

-12. View the website using the URL in the bucket's Properties > Static website hosting information.
+13. View the website using the URL in the bucket's Properties > Static website hosting information.

-13. To set up continous delivery, create a CodeBuild project:
+14. To set up continous delivery, create a CodeBuild project:
     - Go to CodeBuild and create a new project in the same region as your S3 bucket
     - In Source, set provider to GitHub, and select Repository in my GitHub account
     - Also in Source, add Repository URL, and optionally add Source version
     - In Primary source webhook events, select Rebuild every time a code change is pushed to this repository
     - Under Additional configuration, check Use Git submodules so that the theme can be pulled in
     - In Environment, for the Operating system select Amazon Linux 2, and for runtime(s) select Standard
-    - Also in Environment, for Image select aws/codebuild/amazonlinux1-x86_64-standard:2.0, and enable flag to build Docker images
+    - Also in Environment, for Image select aws/codebuild/amazonlinux2-x86_64-standard:2.0, and enable flag to build Docker images
     - Also in Environment, select whether Service role will be a new or existing role, and fill in Role name
     - Click Create build project
     - Whatever the Service role is, make sure there is an AdministratorAccess policy attached to it under IAM Roles

-14. Create buildspec.yml file:
+15. Create buildspec.yml file:

 ```
 touch buildspec.yml
 ```

-15. Add text to buildspec.yml like that in this repository, but edit:
+16. Add text to buildspec.yml like [that in this repository](https://github.com/ptdriscoll/aws-s3/blob/main/buildspec.yml), but edit:
     - Under environment_variables, HUGO_VERSION - to match Hugo version you're using
     - Under post_build, aws s3 sync - to match bucket and region

-16. Add, commit and push files in repo to GitHub:
+17. Add, commit and push files in repo to GitHub:

 ```
 git add *